nLab

 Y g A m (f) B η B B\array{ Y & \overset{g}{\to} & \ell A \\ ^m \downarrow & & \downarrow^{\ell(f)}\\ B & \underset{\eta_B}{\to} & \ell B}

-A reflection satisfying the condition of the preceeding theorem is called semi-left-exact.
-It is shown in Theorem 4.3 of CHK that this condition is equivalent to the reflector preserving pullbacks of M-morphisms.
-(Saying that E-morphisms are stable under all pullbacks is equivalent to saying that preserves all pullbacks, hence all finite limits—i.e. it is left-exact.
+A reflection satisfying the condition of Theorem is called semi-left-exact (which see, for more equivalent characterizations).
+Note that saying that EE-morphisms are stable under all pullbacks is equivalent to saying that \ell preserves all pullbacks, hence all finite limits—i.e. it is left-exact.
 In this case the factorization system is called stable.
-Thus the terminology “semi-left-exact” for the weaker assumption.)
+Thus the terminology “semi-left-exact” for the weaker assumption.

 Relation to localizations